 Two fifteen year old school girls, Bess Walder and Beth Cummings, spent 19 terrifying hours in the water on an upturned lifeboat.
 They willed each other to survive.

-LIFEBOAT tells their extraordinary true story, a story of courage, of resilience and of enduring friendship.
+LIFEBOAT tells their extraordinary true story, a moving and ultimately uplifting story of courage, of resilience and of enduring friendship.
 “We were not in the business of giving up.”

 Produced by the same team behind the Offie nominated and five star productions of Kes and The Wolves of Willoughby Chase.